adobe-apiplatform/umapi-documentation/en/api/QueryProductConfigs.md

 ### Responses

 A successful request returns a response with **HTTP status 200**.
-The response body contains the requested product configuration data in JSON format:
+The response body contains the requested product profile data in JSON format:

 ```json
 {